 This is a handy rule of thumb and forefinger that you can apply to casualise much any piece: shirts, knits, trousers, even shoes.

-As previously mentioned, throwing a blazer over T-shirt, jeans and trainers is as easy a move as any to nail smart casual.
+As previously mentioned, throwing a blazer over T-shirt, jeans and trainers is as easy a move as any to nail a smart casual outfit.
 But not all blazers are created equal: gold buttons are, to borrow a delightful phrase from Debrett’s, a bit “gin and Jag” (AKA the sort of middle-class people who drive Jaguar cars and drink gin and tonics).

 As also previously mentioned, a blazer with some texture will rub up the right way with jeans.
 As will one cut a little shorter, perhaps also with slightly slimmer, more contemporary lapels.
 Patch pockets – which look like they’re stitched on – are similarly ‘cazh’.